wjohnson/pyapacheatlas/README.md

-# PyApacheAtlas
+# PyApacheAtlas: API Support for Apache Atlas and Azure Purview

-A python package to work with the Apache Atlas API and support bulk loading from different file types.
+A python package to work with the Apache Atlas API and support bulk loading, custom lineage, and more from a Pythonic set of classes and Excel templates.

 The package currently supports:
 * Creating a column lineage scaffolding as in the [Hive Bridge style](https://atlas.apache.org/0.8.3/Bridge-Hive.html).